Pedal the Palouse

 Idaho-Montana Border, distance 15 miles, all down-hill if you shuttle

 With 10 tunnels (including the 1.66 mile-long Taft tunnel) and 7 high trestles, this is a tell-folks-back-home bike ride.
 Bring the kids.
 Bring good lights.
 Shuttle service begins in summer.

 Usually in June.
 Just 18 miles long, this bike ride gains 2,000 feet in elevation on the Old Spiral Highway outside Lewiston, Idaho.
 Not a race; but finishers do get a T-shirt.
 Sponsored by the First Presbyterian Church of Clarkston for many years; now a fund-raiser for the Clarkston High School Band.

 This ride features huckleberry ice cream in Elk River.
 The 54-miler starts in Deary City Park.
 Presented by Twin Rivers Cyclists.

-Usually in August, this 50 mile course with rolling climbs and fast decents, as well as flat areas and steep inclines.
+Usually in August, this 50-mile course with rolling climbs and fast descents, as well as flat areas and steep inclines.
 Ends at Reaney Park for the National Lentil Festival.